 How much can I transfer to my HSBC credit card?

-The maximum amount you can transfer to a HSBC credit card is based on your credit limit.
-HSBC allow you to use up to your available credit limit towards a balance transfer.
-For example, if you’re approved for a credit card with a limit of $10,000 you can transfer up to $10,000 from multiple other credit cards, store cards or charge cards.
+You can balance transfer as much as the approved credit limit to a HSBC credit card.
+So, say you were approved for a credit card with a limit of $10,000 you can transfer up to $10,000 from multiple other credit cards, store cards or charge cards.

 How do I earn Qantas Points with my HSBC credit card?